 Osgood-Schlatter disease is osteochondrosis of the tibial tubercle, causing painful inflammation.
-Diagnosis is mainly clinical.
-Treatment includes analgesics and rest.
+Diagnosis is primarily based on physical findings; radiographs of the knee may be helpful, but are not necessary.
+Treatment includes analgesics and rest; intralesional glucocorticoids or surgery may rarely be needed.

-Osgood-Schlatter disease occurs between ages 10 years and 15 years and is usually unilateral.
-Although the disease is more common among boys, this status is changing as girls become more active in sports programs.
+Osgood-Schlatter disease refers to osteochondrosis and inflammation of the tibial tubercle.
+It occurs in children between 10 years and 15 years of age and is usually unilateral.
+In a retrospective cohort study between 2007 and 2012 from the United Kingdom in children and adolescents aged 8 to 18 years, the mean incidence of disease was 3.8/1000 person-years (1).
+Although the disease is more common among boys, this status is changing as girls become more active in sports programs (1).

 Characteristic symptoms of Osgood-Schlatter disease are pain, swelling, and tenderness over the tibial tubercle at the patellar tendon insertion.
 There are no systemic manifestations.